 You can cancel your health insurance coverage during the year at any time.
-Because the individual mandate was recently repealed, people who don't have health insurance for 2019 and beyond won't have to pay a penalty for forgoing insurance.
+Because the individual mandate was recently repealed, people who don't have health insurance won't have to pay a penalty for forgoing insurance.
 You won't have health insurance, but you also won't have a stiff fine to pay at the end of the year.

 One interesting (but potentially risky) alternative to standard insurance is to sign up for a healthcare sharing ministry.
 These ministries aren't classified as health insurance, but they work similarly.
 Members pay a monthly premium and have an annual "unshared" amount that functions like a deductible.

 These premiums are often less expensive than plans on the Marketplace, and members can usually see the same doctors they had before.